Ohio Court Records

 - Custody orders

-- Divorce decree and marriage certificate and where applicable.
+- Divorce decree, marriage certificate, and where applicable.

 - Paternity test results